ProzorroUKR/openprocurement.api/docs/source/overview.rst

 Main responsibilities
 ---------------------

-ESCO procedure is dedicated to Open Tender procedure for threshold procurements with publication in English.
-The code for that type of procedure is `aboveThresholdEU`.
+ESCO procedure is applied for all energy service procurements regardless their price.
+The main assessment criterion for this type of procurement procedure is Net Present Value (NPV).
+The `procurementMethodType` is `esco.EU`.

 Project status
 --------------